 It's a make-your-own-flavor-adventure idea with this oreo cake recipe.

-Kitchen notes
+Kitchen Notes

 - Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
 This will make the process so much easier.

 - Baking time: consider that all ovens and pans are different, even if they look similar.
-The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
-I recommend you keep track of how your oven works and what tiny details you might need to adjust.
+The baking time in my recipes is as accurate as possible, but it might take you more or less time.
+You can use a thermometer (like the OXO oven thermometer) to check that your oven is at the right temperature.
+I recommend tracking how your oven works and what tiny details you might need to adjust.

-- Pans: use a large bundt pan (10-12 cup capacity) or a large tube pan; make two individual loaf pans, or two 8-inch round pans.
+- Pans: use a large bundt pan (10-12 cup capacity) or a large tube pan; make two individual loaf pans or two 8-inch round pans.
 It is a fairly large cake.

 - Extra Oreos: I divide the total amount of cookies by roughly ¾ for the batter and ¼ on top as decoration.
 You can vary that proportion or add a few more cookies to the batter, but be sure to top the glaze with crushed Oreos.
-Besides the crunchiness, it adds another layer of oreo flavor that goes a long way toward the end result.
+Besides the crunchiness, it adds another layer of Oreo flavor that goes a long way toward the end result.

-- Occasions: it travels well so it's one of our favorite recipes to take to the beach, on a picnic, or as a road trip snack.
-Besides serving it at regular gatherings like potlucks, bake sales, afternoon tea, or snack.
+- Occasions: it travels well, so it's one of our favorite recipes to take to the beach, on a picnic, or as a road trip snack.
+Besides serving it at regular gatherings like potlucks, bake sales, afternoon tea or snack.

 Related recipes you might like: